stacks-network/docs/_develop/zero_to_dapp_1.md

     <th>Decentralized application</th>
   </tr>
   <tr>
     <td>Users must create many username and password combinations for each service or application.
 Each combination must be managed and maintained.
-Also, each creation requires the user to provide,important or unique information into the care of a third-party.</td>
+Also, each creation requires the user to provide, important or unique information into the care of a third-party.</td>
     <td>Users create and own one or more identities.
 They use their identities with all applications and services.
 For example, a user could use the same identity for buying books online as they use for social media.</td>
   </tr>
   <tr>